 Whether your logo is bold or delicate, colorful or monochrome, it has to be simple.
 An elaborate design isn’t easy for patients to identify with and relate to.
-Think about the most effective designs of our time, like the multicolored apple with a single bite missing, the colorful yet simple font that means we’re using Google, the plain brown and yellow UPS shield that means our packages arrive safely and on time.
+Think about the most effective designs of our time.
+Perhaps like the multicolored apple with a single bite missing, the colorful yet simple font that means we’re using Google.
+Furthermore, the plain brown and yellow UPS shield that means our packages arrive safely and on time.

 The Best Logos Are Easily Identifiable

-Though simplicity is important, the logo can’t be so simplistic that it isn’t easily recognizable and identifiable.
-If it becomes too simple, it won’t stand out and be noticed, which is the whole purpose of a logo.
+Though simplicity is important, logos for healthcare providers can’t be so simplistic that it isn’t easily recognizable and identifiable.
+If it becomes too simple, it won’t stand out and be noticed, which is the whole purpose of a medical logo.

 Also, it needs to be complex enough to convey key elements of your practice, such as the types of services you offer and your personality as a health care provider.
 Pictures can be surprisingly simple and still recognizable.
 For example, the two-pronged cross of the American Lung Association or the heart and flame symbol for the American Heart Association.
 Both instantly identify a concept without being overly ornate.